simonwan1980/nozzleclogfree/README.md

 </p>

-## Manufacturer says: print regularly to avoid clogs.
+## Epson says: print regularly to avoid clogs.
 But who remembers?

 > After every long business trip, I always return to find my Epson color inkjet printer clogged.
 The only option is to run the built-in cleaning program, which consumes a lot of ink — more ink goes into cleaning than actual printing.